It's all those guns from Fast and Furious, whatever didn't end up in Mexico are in the hands of the establishment.

 That's why this stands out.

-I mean, he's got Italian Grease ball, whatever, 16.
+I mean, he's got Italian greaseball, whatever, 16.

-He's laddered it on there.
+He's lathered it on there.

 He's slicked it back.

-Anyway, what I was going to tell you about was that the ruling class, the government class, the political class, whatever you want to call the establishment in Washington of both parties, is out for Gingrich.
+Anyway, what I was going to tell you about was that the ruling class, the government class, the political class, whatever you want to call the establishment in Washington of both parties is out for Gingrich.

 It is huge.